 “Steve Jobs” by Walter Isaacson (Simon & Schuster).
 A memorable biography of the brilliant and maddening man who revolutionized the way we work and play.

 “Street Freak” by Jared Dillian (Touchstone).
-A former trader at Lehman Brothers Holdings Inc. (LEHMQ) describes his battle to survive and thrive in a business that drove him over the edge.
+A former trader at Lehman Brothers Holdings Inc. (LEHMQ:US) describes his battle to survive and thrive in a business that drove him over the edge.

 “Thinking, Fast and Slow” by Daniel Kahneman.
 (Allen Lane/ Farrar, Straus and Giroux).
 The Princeton psychologist and Nobel laureate synthesizes decades of research in this absorbing journey through our “mental machinery.”
 At look at how we make choices about picking stocks, predicting the value of Bordeaux wines, and much more.